-A local deacon or elder, when accepting a pastoral

-appointment, may become a full member of the annual conference upon the recommendation of the board of ministerial education and guidance, having given satisfactory answers to the questions of Paragraph 531 of the BOOK OF DISCIPLINE, and having received the approving vote of the annual conference.
+2. A local deacon or elder may be transferred to an itinerating ministry within the conference upon the recommendation of the board of ministerial education and guidance, having given satisfactory answers to the questions of Paragraph 531 of the BOOK OF DISCIPLINE and having received the approving vote of the annual conference.